Status for the period January–April 2014

 A nationwide cash reward of CFA 20 000 [about US$40] is offered for the voluntary reporting of dracunculiasis cases.
 Please report to the nearest health facility.

 Summary for 2013

-A total of 4 new cases were reported for the month of November 2013, making a cumulative total of 11 cases reported from 8 villages in four districts in 2013:
+A total of 11 cases were reported from 8 villages in four districts in 2013: